 You get access to a diverse range of artists and remarkable performances that you might not have the opportunity to see otherwise.
 Whether you’re a theatre aficionado or just looking for an engaging and entertaining experience, there’s something for everyone to enjoy.

-Accessing the Digital Stage is a breeze.
+Accessing the Digital Stage is easy.
 Simply head online, select the performance that piques your interest, and complete your booking.
 Once you’ve secured your spot, your performance ticket will land in your email inbox, complete with a direct link to the show.
 You will be able to enjoy the theatre right from the comfort of your own digital device.

 See what’s on the Norwich Digital Stage here.